-However some carriers or carry positions may not offer the best levels of support and comfort for baby or parent.
-In particular there is a lot of debate amongst advocates of regular baby carrying and manufacturers of baby carriers relating to the suitability of outwards facing carrying positions.
-There are various reasons why they may not as suitable (for baby or parent) as parent facing positions, but disagreement about whether they should be avoided completely.
+There is a lot of debate amongst advocates of regular baby carrying and manufacturers of baby carriers relating to the suitability of outwards facing carrying positions.
+There are various reasons why they are not as suitable as parent facing positions, but disagreement about whether they should be avoided completely by all carrier users.

-Unfortunately very little research has been done to specifically examine the physical and psychological effects of different carrier/sling positions on a baby.
-Again it’s important to note that there is currently no evidence of actual harm caused to babies by outwards facing carry positions, but existing knowledge about babies’ physiology and development added to experiences of parent comfort can be used to argue for the greater suitability of parent-facing carrying positions that fully support a baby’s thighs.
+Unfortunately very little research has been done to specifically examine the physical and psychological effects of different carrier/sling positions on a baby, but existing knowledge about babies’ development added to experiences of parent comfort can be used to argue for the greater suitability of parent-facing carrying positions that fully support a baby’s thighs.

 The Case Against: